Z7Gao/z7gao.github.io/_pages/about.md

 News
 ---
-* 2024/05: I received ISBI 2024 student travel grant.
+* 2024/05: I receive ISBI 2024 student travel grant award.
 I'll be in Greece at May 26 to May 31 and present some oral papers.
 Feel free to reach out!
-* 2024/04: One first-author paper accepted by ISBI as an oral paper.
+* 2024/04: One first-author paper is accepted by ISBI 2024 (oral).
-* 2023/09: I received first-class graduate student scholarship, 2023.
+* 2023/09: I receive first-class graduate student scholarship, 2023, USTC.

 Education
 -----